martin-arvidsson/InterpretableWordEmbeddings/README.md

 #### (1) Downloading, cleaning and preprocesessing

-As a first step, we (1.1) download the Gutenberg data using the R package ```gutenbergr```, (1.2) apply some rudimentary cleaning (e.g. remove non-alphanumeric characters, make it lower-case) and (1.3) process it for specific use with word embeddings (e.g. assign weighted negative-sampling probabilities)
+As a first step, we (1.1) download the Gutenberg data using the R package ```gutenbergr```, (1.2) apply some rudimentary cleaning (e.g. remove non-alphanumeric characters, make it lower-case) and (1.3) prepare text for word embedding estimation (e.g. create vocabulary statistics & assign weighted negative-sampling probabilities)

 ```
 # (1.1) Download